applicationsonline/librarian/README.md

     $ git add Cheffile.lock
     $ git commit -m "I also want these additional cookbooks."

+Find out which dependencies are outdated and may be updated:

+    $ librarian-chef outdated [--verbose]

 Update the version of a dependency:

     $ librarian-chef update ntp timezone monit [--verbose]